 Cutting mat board efficiently means making use of the scraps too!

 As scraps start to build up, you may be tempted to throw them away.
 That's a shame!
 If you take some time, you can come up with neat little gifts or crafts you can make out of them.

-Here is something I came up with in just a few minutes for my girlfriend, as an example.
+Here is something I came up with in just a few minutes for my wife, as an example.

 By the way she loved them!!